THE HARVARD FIVE

 Inspired by a life-long passion for visual storytelling combined with a love of art, architecture, photography and adventure Devon has over 20 years experience as a director, producer, and writer of narrative and non-fiction television, film, branded and social media content.
 Her goal is to tell compelling stories by bringing audiences into worlds they wouldn’t otherwise experience.
 Most recently, Devon returned from an expedition on Dr. Bob Ballard’s E/V Nautilus where she directed a special about the suspenseful search for the PanAm Samoan Clipper that went down in 1938 off American Samoa.

-As co-founder of (WLP), WORLD LIFE PRODUCTIONS, (formerly wild LIFE productions) she has built and oversees the production company while making adventure, travel, expedition, scientific, historical, and industrial content for clients such as Discovery, Travel, Nat Geo, NOAA, NASA, Sony Pictures Television, Enron, and Heineken, TIME INC, as well as for foundations and museums such as the Smithsonian Air & Space Museum, and other non-profits and government agencies.
+As co-founder of (WLP), WORLD LIFE PRODUCTIONS, (formerly wild LIFE productions) she has built and oversees the production company while making adventure, travel, expedition, scientific, historical, and industrial content for clients such as PBS Discovery, Travel, Nat Geo, NOAA, NASA, Sony Pictures Television, Enron, and Heineken, TIME INC, as well as for foundations and museums such as the Smithsonian Air & Space Museum, and other non-profits and government agencies.

 Having grown up in a glass house designed by Eliot Noyes and Alan Goldberg, Devon didn't realize how unique that was until she went to college and tried to explain that riding around on a tricycle inside the dining and living room was a very common past time.
 For her, this film is a work of passion, family history, and an homage to those artists and intellectuals, risk takers, friends and competitors who made New Canaan Modern...
 It's the unique story of the Harvard 5 that she is dying to share with the rest of the world.
 Oh, and by the way, the gentleman in the tuxedo in the very first picture here is the filmmaker’s grandfather.